maxio-com/stoplight-platform-developer-docs/docs/basics/Signups.md

 ## Multiple Subscriptions

-Chargify doesn't limit you to only allowing one single subscription per customer, you can have multiple subscriptions for a single customer using separate or linked payment methods.
+Advanced Billing doesn't limit you to only allowing one single subscription per customer, you can have multiple subscriptions for a single customer using separate or linked payment methods.

 In the following example, the existing customer with `reference` (shown as `customer_reference` below) value `1234-AB` will be subscribed to the product specified.
-You may also specify the customer_id, but it's far more useful to map a user on your system to a customer on Chargify using this reference value.
-It's commonly filled with the user's unique identifier (ie. the userID) which makes referencing the customer in Chargify very simple as there are customer reference value filters in many methods.
+You may also specify the customer_id, but it's far more useful to map a user on your system to a customer on Advanced Billing using this reference value.
+It's commonly filled with the user's unique identifier (ie. the userID) which makes referencing the customer in Advanced Billing very simple as there are customer reference value filters in many methods.

 ```json
 {